mendix/docs/content/en/docs/appstore/connectors/mqtt.md

     * **Payload** – Choose a string message to be published.
     * [Qo S (Quality of Service)](https://www.eclipse.org/paho/files/mqttdoc/MQTTClient/html/qos.html) – Choose a value for each message that is being published.
     * **Retained** – The retained setting serves two purposes depending on whether the message it is associated with is being published or received:
-        * **Yes** – For published messages, selecting **Yes** indicates  the MQTT server should retain a copy of the message.
+        * **true** – For published messages, selecting **true** indicates the MQTT server should retain a copy of the message.
 The message is transmitted to new subscribers to a topic that matches the message topic.
 For subscribers registering a new subscription, if the flag is **true**, this indicates the received message has been retained by the MQTT server.
-        *  **No** – For publishers, selecting **No** indicates this message should not be retained by the MQTT server.
+        *  **false** – For publishers, selecting **false** indicates this message should not be retained by the MQTT server.
 For subscribers, this indicates it is a normal message that was received as a result of it being published to the server.

 #### 3.1.2 Subscribe